Organisational Development

 The Shift from Engineering to Finance Culture

 Boeing's transformation from an engineering-led company to a finance-led one is well documented.
-When the merger with McDonnell Douglas in 1997 brought a new leadership culture, the emphasis shifted from "if it ain't broke, don't fix it" to "if it doesn't make money, cut it."
+When the merger with McDonnell Douglas in 1997 brought a new leadership culture, the emphasis shifted from "if it ain't broke, don't fix it" to "if it doesn't make money, cut it" (Lazonick and Shin, 2020).
 This cultural shift had profound consequences for safety, quality, and employee morale.

 Psychological Safety and the Silence of Engineers